-Click "Export .zip" on the Export menu, and your browser will start to download the Pen as a .zip.
+Click "Export .zip" on the Export menu, the Pen will be bundled into a .zip file to download.
+Here's a video explaining:

 If you've given your Pen a title, the .zip file will share that title.
-Otherwise, it gets a name like codepen_wtyri.zip, where the last five characters are the Pen's slug.
+Otherwise, it gets a name like CodePen_Export_wtyri.zip, where the last five characters are the Pen's slug.
 Private Pens have longer slugs, but will still have a five-letter slug when downloaded.

 Un-archive the .zip and you'll get a folder full of files, including the default MIT license if the Pen is public and a README.markdown with the Pen's details.

-If you open the index.html file in a browser, it should look exactly as you built it in CodePen.
-Some extra things to note about exporting this way:
+If you open the /dist/index.html file in a browser, it should look exactly as you built it in CodePen.